-- 1.1 The scheme outlined in this document was adopted following a full review by the Independent Remuneration Panel (IRP) in accordance with the Local Authorities (Members' Allowances) (England) Regulations 2003.
-The Panel carried out the review in 2023 and the Panel's recommendations were accepted by Council on 24th January 2024. - 1.2 The next full review by the IRP will be carried out before the scheduled elections in 2027 for implementation no later than 1st May 2027.
+- 1.1 The scheme outlined in this document was adopted following a review by the Independent Remuneration Panel (IRP) in accordance with the Local Authorities (Members' Allowances) (England) Regulations 2003.
+The Panel carried out the review in 2024 and the Panel's recommendations were accepted by Council on 11th December 2024. - 1.2 The IRP will carry out a full review before the scheduled elections in 2027 for implementation no later than 1st May 2027.